The Forsyth County Department of Animal Control depends on the support of our community.

 Houses for Hounds

-Volunteers may assist in the pick up and delivery of dog houses to needy homes,
+Volunteers may assist in the delivery of dog houses to needy homes,

 pass out flyers.